-Many managing seniors today are assertively trying to transform their companies to improve performance by changing activities and abilities throughout the organization.
-Unfortunately, professional managers lack in understanding the pathway to bring the desired change needed to transform the organization.
+Many managing seniors assertively try to bring change management approaches to improve company performance by changing activities and abilities during their project management throughout the organization.
+Unfortunately, professional managers lack in understanding of the pathway to bring the desired change needed to transform the organization.

 However, today, creating and executing such changes in performance lie in many professional managers' hands.
 If the manager cannot bring about an effective change, then the chances of developing a productive, substantial, and manageable project of change get reduced.